PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/logging/core/core-concepts.md

 Messages can be written from any number of runspaces at the same time (the queue is threadsafe).
 This logging is inherently _asynchronous_ so write latency of logs does not cost you code performance.

+The configurability and extensibility also means you do not have to define your logging at coding time.
+You can later define it at the machine level.
+You can also combine many scripts and modules, all of which will integrate into your logging scheme without you having to modify it.

 > [Back to: Logging](../../logging.html)